 - I developed a method for including person-specific effects (which I preferred to call “idiosyncratic deviations”) for analysis of pairwise comparison data from a wikisurvey (for Glenn Carroll).
 My draft writeup is available online here.
 The approach I took was to model discrete-choice like pairwise comparison responses with a standard Logit model, including person-specific effects that are “shrunk” using a LASSO-like L1 penalty.
 The difference from methods like GLMNET is that this penalty does not apply to all model parameters.
 Thus, the approach attempts to find the fewest person-specific effects that rationalize the data.
 Using CVXPY and the ECOS solver, the estimation problems (with hundreds of respondents and thousands of observations) can be solved quickly enough (a minute or so) to use bootstrapping to compute confidence intervals, using only tens of lines of python code.

 High Performance Computing

 My academic expertise in high-performance computing is very strong.
 I am an experienced C/C++/FORTRAN programmer that understands low-level tools including the BLAS/LAPACK, the Intel IPP and MKL, compiler optimization, and MPI for parallelization.
 This has helped in the following projects:

-- I consulted on scale-up for a method-of-moments estimation strategy for an econometric problem (for Rebecca Diamond).
+- I consulted on scale-up for a method-of-moments (GMM) estimation strategy for an econometric problem (for Rebecca Diamond).
 They were interested in investigating parallelization strategies for a matlab code to enable them to include an order of magnitude more data.
-In a single day of consulting, I suggested they re-organize their computations in specific ways that ultimately made their desired scale feasible without any parallelization.
+In less than a single day of consulting, I suggested they re-organize their computations in specific ways that ultimately made their desired scale feasible without any parallelization or environment changes.